sketchplugins/plugin-directory/README.md

 - [Sketch Plugin Snap to 8pt Grid](https://github.com/mheesakkers/sketch-plugin-snap-to-8pt-grid), by Misha: A Sketch plugin which helps with snapping layer properties to the 8 point grid.
 - [Toggle Greyscale](https://github.com/KevinGutowski/ToggleGreyscale), by Kevin Gutowski: A Sketch plugin that adds a layer to your artboard so that you can preview your mocks in greyscale.
 - [DatesFromNow](https://github.com/LeipeLeon/Sketch_DatesFormNow), by Leon Berenschot: Simple data plugin to fill dates from now
-- [Find Dirty Styles](https://github.com/KevinGutowski/FindDirtyStyles), by Kevin Gutowski: A Sketch plugin to easily find layers that are out of sync with their shared styles.
 - [Banking Data](https://github.com/nktx/banking-data-supplier), by Kent Yang: A DataSupplier plugin
 - [Potrace](https://github.com/perrysmotors/sketch-potrace), by Giles Perry: Convert bitmaps to vector graphics
 - [Sketch Times](https://github.com/xaddict/sketch-times), by Luuk Lamers: A DataSupplier plugin to get Times